-These fees vary from home to home so check with your aged care home provider for details of these services and the fees that apply.
+Additional services and additional service fees vary from home to home so check with your aged care home for details of these services and the fees that apply.

 Fees are payable for every day you are in an aged care home.
 These are calculated daily but generally paid fortnightly or monthly to the aged care home.